Pablo Armero: West Ham United (loan)

 On 31 January 2014, Armero completed his loan move to West Ham United until the end of the season.
 He made his West Ham debut on 15 March in a 3–1 away defeat to Stoke City.
 With West Ham already losing 3–1, he was an 83rd-minute substitute for Andy Carroll.
 He played five league games for West Ham before his loan ended.
 His final game came on 19 April 2014 in a 1–0 home defeat by Crystal Palace.
 The only goal of the game was a penalty conceded by Armero whose performance was criticised by manager Sam Allardyce.

 Return to Udinese and loan to Milan

 On 20 June 2014, Udinese announced they had signed back Armero, a season after he left to Napoli.

 On 11 August 2014, the club announced his loan move to Milan for the 2014–15 season.

-Back to Brazil and loan to Flamengo
+Flamengo and Bahia

 On 9 April 2015, he was loaned again, this time to Flamengo, until the end of the year.
 He debuted in a match against Avaí for the third round of the Brasileirão 2015.